mikeoleary/mikeoleary.github.io/_posts/2024-01-02-graceful-k8s-shutdowns-for-better-load-balancing.md

 ### Summary
 When pods are removed from Kubernetes services, there is a short time window when requests may still be routed to them by ingress controllers, external load balancers, or other components.
 This can result in failed requests.

 As Kubernetes admins, we can make small changes to make rolling upgrades more graceful for end users.
-We will focus on the `PreStop` hook and the `terminationGracePeriodSeconds` pod setting.
+We will focus on the `PreStop` hook and the `terminationGracePeriodSeconds` pod setting, and why this is probably more important for external load balancers than ingress controllers.

 ### Covering the basics